 FTTP delivery will take an engineer visit, working on the pole and ladders on the house, as well as possibly a new entry hole drilling through the property wall.

 FTTP comes in a variety of data rates (up to 1,000 Mbps down / 220 Mbps up, way more bandwidth than most people can make use of at present), all of which should be greater and more stable than ADSL / FTTC and should be offered via broadly the same providers that offer FTTC and ADSL services within Lymm.

 Costs should be ~10% to 20% higher than for FTTC / ADSL, for increased connection rates ('download speeds') and a more stable, reliable service.
 There is no 'need' to move from FTTC to FTTP, the people who will benefit the most are those who suffer lower connection rates / unreliable service due to distance from the exchange / street cabinet.

-The scope of FTTP to 'Lymm' appears to include Warburton, most of High Legh and parts of Thelwall, according to the OpenReach map as at late March 2021 (to view the map, go to the OpenReach Fibre First site & select "Lymm" from the dropdown):
+The scope of FTTP to 'Lymm' includes Warburton, most of High Legh and parts of Thelwall, according to the OpenReach map from March 2021 (old, but demonstrates the area well)

 (this map was updated on Lymm.uk in May 2021, with Lymm & surrounding areas moving from "due to start..." to "work in progress" aka changed from yellow to purple - as above, much of Lymm is now complete.